When You Should Hire a Skilled Homicide Attorney in Los Angeles

 When preparing a Los Angeles murder defense, an attorney may use a tactic indicating that it was an unfortunate result of being the recipient of assault and battery, sexual assault crimes, or other violent crimes.

-To win a conviction against a possible murderer, the prosecution must prove beyond a reasonable doubt that the defendant specifically had the deliberate and premeditated criminal intent to kill another person.
+To win a conviction against a possible murderer, the prosecution must prove beyond a reasonable doubt that the defendant specifically had the deliberate and premeditated criminal intent to kill another human being.

 Some potential defenses in your homicide case include the following:

-• Accidental Killing: If you were not engaged in unlawful activity, had no unlawful intent, and were using ordinary caution, your case may be reduced to manslaughter or dismissed as an unfortunate accident.
+If you were not engaged in unlawful activity, had no criminal intent, and were using ordinary caution, your case may be reduced to manslaughter or dismissed as an unfortunate accident.

-• Exercise of Duty: California seeks to protect law enforcement officers and other individuals acting under the command of the police when the death resulted from the officer exercising their legal duty without using excessive force.
+California seeks to protect law enforcement officers and other individuals acting under the command of the police when the death results from the officer exercising their legal duty without using excessive force.

-• Self Defense or the Defense of Others: According to California Criminal Code section 3470, under their “Stand Your Ground” law, you are entitled to defend yourself or someone else.
-You are also allowed to pursue the attacker until the risk of death or extreme bodily injury passes if deemed reasonably necessary.
+According to California Criminal Code section 3470, under their “Stand Your Ground” law, you are entitled to defend yourself or someone else.
+You can also pursue the attacker until the risk of death or extreme bodily injury passes if deemed reasonably necessary.